john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

         def get_area(self):
             pass

 Here we have imported the Python standard library `abc` to create an abstract class.
 We use the `__metaclass__ = ABCMeta` statement to define it as an abstract class.
 And every abstract method we mark with the `@abstractmethod` decorator.
 This marks the method as not being implemented.

+We cannot directly implement an abstract class:

+    >>> p = Polygon(3)
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    TypeError: Can't instantiate abstract class Polygon with abstract methods get_area

-Every subclass of `Polygon` must now give an implementation of the `get_area` method, or Python will throw an error:
+And in order to implement a subclass of `Polygon`, it must provide an implementation of the `get_area` method:

     >>> class Circle(Polygon)
     >>> def __init__(self):